Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 116: The damage of an emotionally immature parent

-Send us a text If we genuinely think about how many of us are emotionally mature before we become parents the number is probably pretty low.
-The act of caring for someone else, and having to manage our own feelings, can be in...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+If we genuinely think about how many of us are emotionally mature before we become parents the number is probably pretty low.
+The act of caring for someone else, and having to manage our own feelings, can be incredibly challenging, particularly when we were raised by parents who were immature themselves.
+Being able to spot the difference between being emotionally immature, and the normal pressures of paren…

 Listen to the Episode